X

 71 Miles

-From Ennis, take State Highway 287 west and begin your trip by exploring the ghost towns of Virginia City and Nevada City along Alder Gulch, site of the richest placer gold strike in the Rockies.
-Stop for lunch at The Old Hotel in Twin Bridges, a walk-up eatery with Hawaiian inspired fare.
-From there, take State Highway 41 south to Dillon, stopping for a selfie at Beaverhead Rock State Park on the way.
-Then, visit Clark's Lookout State Park for gorgeous views of the Beaverhead Valley.
-From there, head on over to the Beaverhead Brewing Company for some local Montana brews before dinner at Sparky's Garage.
-Overnight in Dillon at The Andrus Hotel, Best Western Paradise Inn or Sundowner Motel.
+Start your journey from Ennis, taking State Highway 287 west.
+The first stop is the captivating ghost towns of Virginia City and Nevada City along Alder Gulch, the site of the richest placer gold strike in the Rockies.
+These towns, steeped in history, are a must-see for any traveler.
+For a unique dining experience, stop for lunch at The Old Hotel in Twin Bridges, a walk-up eatery with a surprising Hawaiian-inspired menu.
+Continue your journey by taking State Highway 41 south to Dillon, pausing for a selfie at Beaverhead Rock State Park.
+Then, visit Clark's Lookout State Park for awe-inspiring views of the Beaverhead Valley.
+Your day culminates with a visit to Beaverhead Brewing Company for a taste of local Montana brews followed by dinner at Sparky's Garage.
+Rest for the night in Dillon at The Andrus Hotel, Best Western Paradise Inn or Sundowner Motel.

 For more information: